esteinig/scrubby/README.md

 ```

-When using `Kraken2`, all reads classified within a particular taxonomic rank **except those above Domain** can be depleted/extracted.
+When using `Kraken2` reads classified within a particular taxonomic rank are depleted/extracted **except those above Domain**.
+Minor rank designations are considered to be sub-ranks (D1, D2, ...).
 If you only want to deplete/extract a specific taxon or want to deplete/extract a rank above Domain use the `--kraken-taxa-direct` argument (for example "Unclassified" and "Cellular Organisms") :

 ```
 scrubby scrub-reads \